-Fall – Students enrolled in six or more credit hours at Missouri State-West Plains: Services provided from first day of fall semester through last day of fall final examinations as published in the catalog.
-Services continue to first day of spring semester for those students who pre-enroll for spring classes.
+Fall/Spring – All students enrolled at Missouri State-West Plains: Services provided from first day of fall/spring semester through last day of fall/spring final examinations as published in the catalog.
+Services continue through break periods for those students who pre-enroll as continuing for the upcoming semester.

-Summer – Students who are pre-enrolled in six or more hours of fall classes at Missouri State-West Plains are eligible for summer health services beginning the first business day following spring semester final examinations.
+Summer – Students who are pre-enrolled for fall classes at Missouri State-West Plains are eligible for summer health services beginning the first business day following spring semester final examinations.

 Online & Missouri State Outreach Students – Students taking six or more hours of either online classes only or Missouri State University-Springfield classes only are not automatically charged the Health Services fee.
 If not assessed, those students may pay the fee to the business office no later than the close of business the second Friday of full semester classes and receive the benefits of the Student Health Services program.
 (Springfield students should first contact the Missouri State Outreach office at 417-255-7931.)